gregakinman/sentiment_analysis/README.md

 This is the code for the sentiment analysis project at Freescale.
 It is maintained by [Greg Kinman](mailto:gregory.kinman@freescale.com).
 There are three "phases" in the project pipeline:

 - Phase 1: scraping the web for text data.
+Feel free to change the search keywords for scraping to search for buzz about different terms.
 - Phase 2: labeling the data with sentiment.
 - Phase 3: analyzing the labeled data for patterns and EBI insight.
+Note that this phase is still under construction.

 The subdirectories are titled accordingly.

-In Phase 1, feel free to change the search keywords for scraping to search for buzz about different terms.

 NOTE:
 ---